Updated: Mar 28

 Bamboo is a phenomenal material that is actually classified as grass.

 These efficient and fast-growing bamboo forests require less water, less area to grow, and do not require replanting.
 In fact, farming bamboo retains the natural soil quality and prevents erosion without the need for excess fertilizers.

 HOW ARE FORESTS SUSTAINED?

 Forest managers sustain a balance by choosing what can be harvested from the forest, and in what amounts.
 Their goal is to harvest timber in a way that doesn't destroy the overall health of the forest.
-By cutting down older trees to encourage diversity and growth, and thinning tree populations in some areas it sustains the forest.
+By cutting down older trees to encourage diversity and growth, and thinning tree populations in some areas sustains the forest.
 It's also important to replace the trees you harvest by planting new ones, taking care to plant species that will both provide the sustainably chosen wood and fit it into the forest ecosystem.

 With all sustainable forestry, the goal is to protect the people, plant and animal species that live in and around, and depend upon, the forest.

-Forests that minimize impact on local ecosystems and are managed responsibly can in theory provide for us indefinitely.
+Forests that minimize the impact on local ecosystems and are managed responsibly can in theory provide for us indefinitely.